ErfanRasti/arch-setup/docs/11_appearance/1_themes.md

 paru -S gradience
 ```

 To activate gradience themes you need to install `adw-gtk-theme`.
-It is also necessary for dark theme on legacy applications on `gnome-tweaks`:
+It can also be used for dark theme on legacy applications on `gnome-tweaks`:

 ```bash
 sudo pacman -S adw-gtk-theme